Westergoa

-Westergoa was one of the seven sealands and one of the three that now lie within the borders of today's Dutch province of Friesland.
+Westergoa was one of the Seven Sealands and one of the three that now lie within the borders of today's Dutch province of Friesland.
 Later it was one of the three goaen of Frisia.
 In the Middle Ages Westergoa most probably formed the political centre of the Frisian realm.

 Area

 On the eastern side Westergoa was bordered by the Middelsee, on the other side Eastergoa.
 On the south side it bordered with what originally was Bornegoa which was in the line with Terhernster Lake to the south of the coast, the eastern perimeter was with Doedingwerstal.
 All other borders were coastlines.

 1200

 Around 1200, Westergoa was divided into parts within the Westergoa area Franeker, Wildinge and Wymbrits, called the Fiefdielen (Five parts).
 Franeker and Wildinge have probably been the original Westergo.
-Wymbrits was added when begin 12th century when Sudergoa was no more.
+Wymbrits was added when begin 12th century when Sudergoa was merged into Westergoa.

 1500

 Around 1500 Het Bildt, was added to Westergoa but by the establishment of Sânwâlden, Gaasterland, Doniawerstal and Lemsterland these parts in the south of Westergoa were lost.
 Also eight cities grew exceptionally in the Westergoa area; Harlingen and Franeker in the Fiefdielen part, Bolsward at the eastern side of Wildinge, now Wûnseradiel and at the southern point Workum and Hindeloopen.
 The rest of Wymbrits fell into three cities and six parts.
 Stavoren, Sneek and IJlst had become autonomous cities but six Frisian slots formed the grietenijen of Wymbritseradeel and Hemelumer Oldeferd (and Noardwâlde).